6161726f6e/EditYoutubeMusicPlaylists/README.md

 * function "deletePl(plId)" -
 Deletes Playlist with playlistId.

-* function "addTrack(plId, songTitle)" -
+* function "addTracks(plId, songTitles)" -
-pass in playlistID and songTitle to add.
+pass in playlistID and songTitles (as list) to add.

 * function "addAlbumToPl(plId, albumString)" -
 pass in playlistId and album search string to add all songs from that album to a Playlist.